 That portion of the residual value of the leased asset, the realisation of which by the lessor is not assured or is guaranteed solely by a party related to the lessor.
-The level at which an asset or a liability is aggregated or disaggregated in an IFRS for recognition purposes.
+The level at which an asset or a liability is aggregated or disaggregated in an unobservable inputs useful life (of a lease)

+IFRS for recognition purposes.